JQIamo/beatnote-pll/arduino/Beatnote_PLL_code/libraries/EncoderStream/README.md

 # EncoderStream

+EncoderStream-arduino is released under the GNU GPL3.0 and was written by N. Pisenti.
+The current maintainer is D. Barker.

 Stream-like object for interacting with rotary encoder + push button.

 This library implements an object (`Encoder`) which emits characters depending on user interaction.